Cairo Conference (1921): Conference

 On 12 March 1921, the conference was convened at the Semiramis Hotel in Cairo and was attended by all the senior military and civil figures from Palestine and Mesopotamia.
-The two Arabs present were members of the Mesopotamian Mandate administration.
+Both Arabs who were present were members of the Mesopotamian Mandate administration.
 Churchill described the gathering, which lasted two weeks, as one of "Forty Thieves" and spent his leisure time practising his new hobby of oil painting and working on the manuscript of his history of the First World War, The World Crisis.

 The agenda consisted of three sections: Iraq, Palestine (including Transjordan), Aden and the Persian Gulf.
 The Judiciary, Finance, the size of the British Army garrison and the proposed Legislative Council were all on the agenda.
-An Arab delegation from Palestine met Churchill in Cairo briefly on 22 March, at which he refused to discuss anything political but agreed to meet them in Jerusalem.
-The issue of Trans-Jordania was complicated by the arrival of Abdullah's army in Amman, with an influx of rebels and refugees from Syria and the fact that the Zionists regarded Transjordan as part of the promised Jewish Homeland.
+An Arab delegation from Palestine met Churchill in Cairo briefly on 22 March, but he refused to discuss anything political though he agreed to meet again in Jerusalem.
+The issue of Transjordania was complicated by the arrival of Abdullah's army in Amman, with an influx of rebels and refugees from Syria and the fact that the Zionists regarded Transjordan as part of the promised Jewish homeland.
 Churchill held a series of meetings with Abdullah in Jerusalem on his way back to London.

-The only public announcement on the decisions made during the conference, was a report made by Winston Churchill to the House of Commons on 14 June 1921.
-It drew little comment from the press and the conference is barely mentioned in the published letters and autobiographies of the main participants.
+The only public announcement on the decisions that was made during the conference was a report made by Winston Churchill to the British House of Commons on 14 June 1921.
+It drew little comment from the press, and the conference was barely mentioned in the published letters and autobiographies of the main participants.

 Jerusalem meetings

-On 24 March 1921, the Palestine Mission continued its work in Jerusalem.
-In Gaza, Churchill's train was met by a large demonstration against the British Mandate of Palestine.
-He met the mayor of Gaza and other leaders and was presented with a list of demands which had been put forward by the Muslim-Christian Associations in Haifa.
-Winston Churchill and Herbert Samuel, supposing they were welcomed by the inhabitants, waved to the protesting crowds, who were chanting anti-Jewish slogans.
+On 24 March 1921, the Palestine nission continued its work in Jerusalem.
+In Gaza, Churchill's train was met by a large demonstration against the British Mandate for Palestine.
+He met the Mayor of Gaza and other leaders and was presented with a list of demands, which had been put forward by the Muslim-Christian Associations in Haifa.
+Churchill and Herbert Samuel supposed that they were being welcomed by the inhabitants and so they waved to the protesting crowds, who were chanting anti-Jewish slogans.

 Meeting with Emir Abdullah

-On 28 March, Secretary of State for the Colonies Winston Churchill had several meetings with Emir Abdullah.
-Abdullah had already established himself in Amman and was threatening to proceed further northwards.
-Churchill proposed to constitute Transjordan as an Arab province under an Arab Governor, who would recognise British control over his Administration and be responsible to the High Commissioners for Palestine and Transjordan.
-Abdullah argued that he should be given control of the entire area of Mandate Palestine responsible to the High Commissioner.
-Alternatively he advocated a union with the territory promised to his brother (Iraq).
+On 28 March,Churchill had several meetings with Emir Abdullah, who had already established himself in Amman and was threatening to proceed further northwards.
+Churchill proposed to constitute Transjordan as an Arab province under an Arab governor, who would recognise British control over his Administration and be responsible to the High Commissioners for Palestine and Transjordan.
+Abdullah argued that he should be given control of the entire area of Mandatatory Palestine responsible to the High Commissioner.
+Alternatively, he advocated a union with Iraq, the territory that was promised to his brother.
 Churchill rejected both demands.